Kick Six: Aftermath

 Auburn's win not only ended Alabama's bid for a third straight national title, but moved Auburn to third in the BCS standings.
 The Tigers beat Missouri 59–42 in the SEC Championship Game.
 After #2 Ohio State's loss to Michigan State in the Big Ten Championship Game, Auburn moved into second place in the BCS and secured a place in the BCS National Championship Game, where they ultimately lost to the Florida State Seminoles 34–31.
 Auburn's loss to Florida State ended the SEC's streak of seven consecutive national championship victories.
 At the conclusion of the season, Auburn's Gus Malzahn won the SEC Coach of the Year award and received a six-year contract extension worth $3.85m per year.
 Alabama's A.J.
 McCarron and Auburn's Tre Mason were 2013 Heisman Trophy finalists with McCarron finishing 2nd and Mason finishing 6th.

-Following the game, some sportswriters began describing the game as among the greatest in college football history, with Davis's returns described as one of the sport’s greatest moments.
-Pat Forde, then a columnist for Yahoo Sports, stated that:It was, quite simply, the most astounding ending ever to a college football game.
+Immediately following the game, some sportswriters began describing the game as among the greatest in college football history, with Davis's return being described as one of the sport's greatest moments.
+Pat Forde, then a columnist for Yahoo!
+Sports, stated that:It was, quite simply, the most astounding ending ever to a college football game.
 I was at the Boise State–Oklahoma Fiesta Bowl in 2007; this tops it.
 More at stake, and even more shock value on the final play (minus the player proposing to his girlfriend on the field).
-An article in USA Today described the back-to-back victories with the analogy that lightning struck twice, the Georgia game being "one of the greatest finishes to a college football game" and the Alabama upset "perhaps the greatest play in college football history".
-The Birmingham News called the Auburn victory their "latest miracle finish ... even more stunning than the first."
-The News & Record called the 2013 Iron Bowl possibly "the greatest college football game ever played."
-The website "Sports on Earth" ranked the Kick Six game third in their list of the best college football games of all time.
+An article in USA Today described the back-to-back victories with the analogy that lightning struck twice, with the Georgia game being "one of the greatest finishes to a college football game" and the Alabama upset "perhaps the greatest play in college football history".
+The Birmingham News called the Auburn victory their "latest miracle finish ... even more stunning than the first" while the News & Record described the game as "possibly the greatest college football game ever played."
 In 2015, college football fans voted the final play the greatest in college football history.

-At the 2014 ESPY Awards, recognizing the greatest achievements in 2013, the 2013 Iron Bowl won the award for "Best Game".
-The other two nominees were Game Five of the 2014 Stanley Cup Finals and the Indianapolis Colts first-round playoff victory.
-The game-winning touchdown return was named "Best Play" at the 2014 ESPYs.
-The play beat three other nominees including Auburn's Prayer at Jordan Hare against Georgia.
+At the 2014 ESPY Awards, which recognized the greatest achievements sporting achievements in 2013, the game won the award for Best Game.
+The game-winning touchdown return was also named Best Play at the ESPYs, beating out three other nominees including Auburn's Prayer at Jordan-Hare against Georgia.